GRestivo/Data-Structures/A2/README.txt

 Assumptions:
 1. For output, the client ID can not be past a certain length or the output will become distorted
 2. Doctors are somehow super humans who can process patients in 1-10 seconds

-NOTE: starvation algorithm was not used in this assignment

 To run main:
 1. Type in make